 Physics is the study of matter, motion, space, and time.
 Obviously, that encompasses quite a lot!
-Physics can be as simple as learning how a ball rolls down hill or as complex as trying to find the unifying theory of the universe.
-The study of physics can prepare you for a gratifying career as a science teacher at your local high school, or it can take you to the far reaches of space with NASA.
+Physics can be as simple as learning how a ball rolls downhill or as complex as trying to uncover the unifying theory of the universe.
+A physics degree can prepare you for a gratifying career as a science teacher at your local high school, or it can take you to the far reaches of space with NASA.
 To say the sky’s the limit would be an understatement!

 Your degree could prepare you for an enormous range of careers in the sciences and beyond, from mechanical engineering, climatology, and meteorology to aeronautics, military development, and public research.
 When paired with a secondary degree, a degree in physics could also help prepare you for a career in business, healthcare administration, information technology or another field in which your background in operational and analytical thinking will be of value.

 If you’re up to the challenge, a degree in physics could be the pathway to an extremely rewarding career.

 If you already know what you’re looking for, go ahead and jump to our ranking of The Best Physics Programs in the World Today.

 What Kind of Accreditation Should My Degree Program Have?

 Accreditation is the process by which colleges and universities are evaluated and validated.
 Colleges and universities that have earned accreditation have met the standards set by accrediting organizations.
 These organizations are comprised of faculty from various accredited colleges and universities.
 Legitimate regional and national accrediting organizations are recognized by the U.S. Department of Education (ED).
 Typically, the Council for Higher Education Accreditation (CHEA) recognizes the same institutions, although CHEA recognition isn’t mandatory.
 A college or university must be accredited by a Department of Education-recognized accreditor in order for its students to receive federal financial aid.